jerebear12/seaweedtest/readme.md

 ### Prerequisites

+- Pip installed on your machine[^1]
 - Python installed on your machine
-- Visual Studio with .Net6.0 or later
+- Visual Studio with .Net6.0 or later[^2]
+- An instance of the python flask server to log in and authenticate the user - located in the flask-server folder
 - An instance of seaweedfs running with a master, volume, and filer: [How To](https://github.com/seaweedfs/seaweedfs/wiki/Getting-Started)
 - The Filer will have to be running with a security.toml file: [Info](https://github.com/seaweedfs/seaweedfs/wiki/Security-Overview#jwt-based-access-control)
 - The secret(encryption) key used in this application can be viewed and changed in the app.py file
 - The timeout of the secret key *has to be the same in app.py and security.toml*
 - Both read and write signing_key(s) are recommended

-You will need to install the python flask server to log in and authenticate the user:
+[^1]: pip is automatically installed with Python!
+[^2]: you can skip this step by installing the application from the .exe file in the Application folder!

 ### Installation